All Episodes

 It wasn't like yesterday.

-I want to wait on this till next week when the mood is right.
+I'm going to wait on this till next week when the mood is right.

-This uh this this trust my instincts on this, but I can tell you.
+Trust my instincts on this, but I can tell you.

-Headline woman gets stuck on toilet, suffers burns.
+Headline, woman gets stuck on toilet, suffers burns.

 A woman who became stuck to a toilet seat.